-(2) This figure represents the aggregate number of underlying common shares issuable upon exercise of the stock options as a percentageof the total issued and outstanding common shares of the Company as at December 31, 2023 (being 353,913,478 shares).
+(2) This figure represents the aggregate number of underlying common shares issuable upon exercise of the stock options as a percentageof the total issued and outstanding common shares of the Company as at December 31, 2024 (being 472,176,961 shares).

-(3) These stock options are subject to vesting on the basis of 1/3 on April 19, 2023, 1/3 on April 19, 2024 and 1/3 on April 19, 2025.
+(3) These stock options are subject to vesting on the basis of 1/3 on the 1st anniversary date, 1/3 on 2nd anniversary date and 1/3 on 3rd anniversary date.